Before you shop for appliances, read these 12 tips on what to look for when buying kitchen appliances and fixtures, including faucets and sinks.

 6. Identify the Must-Have Features.

-When you're shopping, it's easy to get caught up in the excitement of all the latest appliance features, cabinetry finishes, and faucet styles.
+When you're shopping, it's easy to get caught up in the excitement of all the latest and greatest technology and feature.
 When each upgrade seems to cost so little more than the previous one, you may not realize how quickly they add up.
-It's wise to make an exploratory shopping trip to check out features, then go home and make a list of those that interest you most.
+It's wise to make an exploratory shopping trip to check out features, on models in your price range, then go home and do some research.

-9. Think About How Each Selection Affects the Next.
+9. Think About How Each Selection Affects the Next, and Measure Twice.

 10. Avoid Overbuying.